YM-Xiu/AR-VIM/README.md

 AR-VIM is originally created for visual information manipulation detection task.
 However, it can also be used for other tasks such as attack classification, scene understanding, visual question answering, etc.

 We provide a standardized [json file](metadata.json) and [dataloader](dataset.py) for AR-VIM.
-To use them, you need to put these files in the ARVIM folder:
+To use them, you need to put these files in the ARVIM folder.
+The folder should look like this:

 ```
 ARVIM/